-The accurate premise and publication context in \missci{} constitute manually \emph{paraphrased information} based on the HFC articles, which are unavailable for new claims in the wild.
-In a real-world scenario, models must first \emph{(i)}~identify the relevant passages within the entire misrepresented study and \emph{(ii)}~verbalize the fallacious reasoning based on the original scientific text.
-To address this, we present \dataset{} (§\ref{sec:dataset}), an extension of \missci{} with 2,257 human-annotated links between the paraphrased information from \missci{} and the real-world passages from the publications (see the right and the bottom of Figure~\ref{fig:figure-main}). \dataset{} is the first fallacy dataset to pair real-world misinformation claims with publication passages as evidence.
-This setup, identical to the input used by AFC models, allows for the evaluation of evidence-based scientific AFC models.
-Since the claimant based their claim on these evidence passages, they serve as critical evidence in the fact-checking process \citep{silverman2016verification}.
+The \missci{} dataset \citep{glockner2024dismantling} addresses implicit fallacious reasoning by reconstructing the \emph{fallacious logical argument}, explicitly verbalizing the fallacies that led to the incorrect claim.
+However, \missci{} provides pre-selected and simplified short phrases (as shown in Figure~\ref{fig:figure-main}) instead of the actual misrepresented study as evidence.
+In a real-world scenario the relevant parts of the misrepresented study are not presented in this form.
+Here, the models must first \emph{(i)}~identify the relevant passages within the entire misrepresented study and \emph{(ii)}~verbalize the fallacious reasoning based on the original scientific text.
+To address this, we present \dataset{} (§\ref{sec:dataset}), an extension of \missci{} with 2,257 human-annotated links between the simplified phrases from \missci{} and the real-world passages from the misrepresented publications.

-We leverage \dataset{} to answer the following research questions: \begin{enumerate}[noitemsep] \item How well can existing ranking approaches select the correct evidence passages (§\ref{sec:retrieval})? \item How well can LLMs reconstruct fallacious arguments over original studies compared to paraphrased information in \missci{} (§\ref{sec:argument-reconstruction})? \item Can evidence-based scientific AFC models use the content of the misrepresented publications to detect the claims as misinformation (§\ref{sec:missci-plus-afc})? \end{enumerate} Our findings suggest that lexical/semantic similarity based ranking models perform the best at identifying correct evidence passages.
-However, all models cannot leverage these passages to refute misinformation.

-In summary, we contribute a new dataset \dataset{} to ground fallacies in real-world evidence, which bridges the gap to AFC.
-We propose novel task definitions, along with extensive experiments on retrieving the required passages of the misrepresented study, and experiments using AFC models and LLMs in detecting science distortions.